Full fiscal autonomy for Scotland and Wales: Wales

-In 2017 a Welsh Labour MS, Mike Hedges (politician) advocated for a long term devo-max devolution settlement for Wales.
+In 2017 a Welsh Labour MS, Mike Hedges advocated for a long term devo-max devolution settlement for Wales.
 In 2021, he produced a paper on potential devo-max for the Senedd.
 In it he outlined questions on pension age, social security system including contribution level and payment, alcohol and tobacco duty, UK and devolved taxes and their collection, distribution of financial support for poorer regions.

 In 2021, the first minister of Wales, Mark Drakeford called for "home rule" for Wales, which was later described as a call for devo-max.

-In 2022, Labour mayor for Manchester Andy Burnham called for "maximum" devolution to Wales, Scotland and Northern Ireland.
+In 2022, Labour Mayor of Greater Manchester Andy Burnham called for "maximum" devolution to Wales, Scotland and Northern Ireland.
 He also proposed a senate of the nations and regions that would replace the House of Lords.

 Devo-max is currently being considered as an option for constitutional reform by an independent commission on the constitutional future of Wales, set up by the Welsh Government and headed by Laura McAllister and Rowan Williams.